hadenpell/tiktok-market-research-demo/README.md

-# Churn Profile Builder Demo
+# 30 Day TikTok Content Calendar Generator

-A demo-only, client-side build of the Churn Profile Builder (TikTok 30-day content plan generator).
+A demo-only, client-side build of the TikTok 30-day content plan generator.
 This repo is for showing the product experience; it does not perform any real research, take payments, or require any API keys.

 To access the full, working product: https://tiktok30days.manus.space